 What other drugs will affect aspirin and codeine (Empirin Codeine)?

-Many drugs can interact with asprin and codeine.
+Many drugs can interact with aspirin and codeine.
 Below is just a partial list.
 Tell your doctor if you are using:

-This list is not complete and there may be other drugs that can interact with aspirin and codeine.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This list is not complete and other drugs may interact with aspirin and codeine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.